Amber-Pittman/node-db2-guided/LECTURE_NOTES.md

             *  Go to the terminal. `npx knex migration:latest`

-                * When you run it, it's going to say "batch 1 run migrations" and its going to create a produce.db3 file in your data folder.
+                * When you run it, it's going to say `Batch 1 run: migrations` and its going to create a produce.db3 file in your data folder.

             * Open the new produce file in DB Browser and you'll see it's created the same schema as we did before in the migrations file.

     * Down Function

+        * Remember, our schema migrations should _always_ be reversible.

+        * In the event that we have to rollback a migration due to a bug or an error, we should be able to rollback any particular changes we made in this migration file.

+        * Our down function should _always_ reverse whatever happens in our up function.
+It's like moving back 1 step in time; making it like the migration never ran at all.
+We just want to drop the table.

+        * Mark the down function as an async function.
+Then add await when calling knex for the schema to drop the table if "fruits" exists.

         ```
-        exports.down = function(knex) {}
+        exports.down = async function(knex) {
+            await.knex.schema.dropTableIfExists("fruits")
+        }
         ```

+        * In the terminal, we can run the down function. ` npx knex migrate: rollback`

+            * When you run it, it's going to say `Batch 1 rollback: 1 migrations`

+            * We still have the produce.db3 file in your data folder.
+It did not delete the file.

+            * If you open that file in DB Browser, you'll see that the fruits table is no longer there.
+It deleted it.

+            * Knex added 2 additional tables to the database.
+You'll see a `knex_migrations` and a `knex_migrations_lock` file in Tables.
+These are just used internally by Knex to keep track of which files have been executed so far and which haven't.

+        * If we run `npx knex migration:latest` again, it will recreate that fruits table because we deleted it earlier (with the ifNotExists on it)

+        * You can roll back again in the terminal and it's deleted again.
+The recreate it again.
+It's that easy.
+Great when you need to make a small tweak to a column.